How to grow roses

 How to plant bare-root roses

-Planting bare-root roses during the dormant season is cheaper than planting container-grown roses, because the growers don't need to water and feed the plants when they're dormant, and they weigh less and take up less room when shipping.
+Planting bare-root roses during the dormant season is cheaper than planting container-grown roses, because they are much easier to grow and deliver.
 What's more, there's a far greater selection of bare-root roses available to buy than container-grown roses, which means there is more choice.

 You can plant bare-root roses at any time between October and the end of March, but planting them in autumn helps them establish more quickly because the soil is still warm from summer and is typically moist.